sushiroll4093/clone/Quick-Start.md

 sudo -u postgres psql -c "alter user $USER with superuser" postgres
 ```

-### Mac OS X
+### macOS

-For OS X, you'll need to install the [Command Line Tools for Xcode](http://developer.apple.com/downloads), and make sure you have Ruby 2.4.
+For macOS, you'll need to install the [Command Line Tools for Xcode](http://developer.apple.com/downloads), and make sure you have Ruby 2.4.
 You can find out what version of Ruby your Mac came with by running:

 ```
 $ ruby -v